 Trump and the GOP claim Mueller’s probe is overlong and too expensive.
 History says otherwise…

-On Thursday, the House Judiciary Committee questioned FBI Director Christopher Wray and Deputy Attorney General Rod Rosenstein.
+In June of this year, the House Judiciary Committee questioned FBI Director Christopher Wray and Deputy Attorney General Rod Rosenstein.
 House Republicans fielded their various conspiracy theories, trying to undermine Special Counsel Robert Mueller’s investigation into Russia’s interference in the 2016 election.
 And Republicans parroted one of their favorite talking points, claiming that this investigation has dragged on for too long.